sivakumarazure18-wq/Hybrid-Identity-with-Entra-ID/Labfiles/Lab01-Setup-Hybrid-Identity-with-On-Prem-AD-and-Entra-ID.md

    ![](../media/lab1-6.png)

 1. Next, a pop-up window will be displayed.
 This is the checkpoint for adding new features.
-Navigate on the **Add features** button at the bottom of the window and a list of available features will be displayed.
+Navigate on the **Add features** button at the bottom of the window, and a list of available features will be displayed.

-1. Next simply click **next** without making modifications to any other settings.
+1. Next, simply click **next** without making modifications to any other settings.

    ![](../media/lab1-7.png)